 Everyone knows that your musical theater audition song must be appropriate for your vocal range and type, but what about your age?
-As a young and vibrant performer, choosing a song that is too mature or dowdy can not only prevent you from landing the job at hand, but it can also misinform those in the room for years to come.
-You don’t want that and neither do we, which is why we’ve rounded up some of the best musical theater audition songs for young women of every type.
+As a young woman, choosing a song that is too mature or dowdy won’t just stop you from landing the job at hand—it can also create a lasting wrong impression with everyone in the audition room.
+That’s why we’ve rounded up some of the best musical theater audition songs for young female performers of every type.
 From classic to contemporary and sopranos to belters, we’ve got you covered.
 Now, drink that Throat Coat and get out there!